 Leo Triplett (M 65, M 66, NGC 3628)

-The Leo Triplett consists of the three spiral galaxies M 66, M 65 and NGC 3628.
-It is also known as M 66 group.
-It is 36 million light-years away.
+The Leo Triplet consists of the three spiral galaxies M66, M65, and NGC 3628.
+It is also known as the M66 group and is located 36 million light-years away.

-The mass of the tail is about 15% of that of the large galaxy, it’s surface brightness is about 26,5mag/arcsec^2.
-The stars in tail have an age of several hundred million years – corresponding to an close encounter of NGC 3628 and M 66 about 800 million years ago.
+The mass of the tail is about 15% of that of the large galaxy, and its surface brightness is about 26.5 mag/arcsec^2.
+The stars in the tail have an age of several hundred million years, corresponding to a close encounter of NGC 3628 and M66 about 800 million years ago.

 In 2014, a tidal dwarf galaxy was discovered at the end of the tail.